Strong Hamel functions and symmetries

 Every spray induces a canonical nonlinear connection, determined by the corresponding horizontal and vertical projectors, \cite{Grifone72}:

-In this paper we will use the Fr\"olicher-Nijenhuis formalism, \cite{GM00}.
-Here, $[G,J]$ denotes the Fr\"olicher-Nijenhuis bracket between spray $G$ and the tangent structure $J$.
+In this paper we will use the Fr\"olicher-Nijenhuis formalism, and the corresponding commutation formulae according to \cite[Appendix A]{GM00}.
+Here, $[G,J]$ denotes the Fr\"olicher-Nijenhuis bracket between the spray $G$ and the tangent structure $J$.
 The vector valued $1$-form $[G,J]$ is $0$-homogeneous.
 Indeed, using the graded-Jacobi identity for the Fr\"olicher-Nijenhuis bracket of vector valued forms,

 and considering the homogeneity of $J$ and $G$, along with $[G,J]=-[J,G]$, we obtain $[\mathcal{C}, [J,G]]=0$.
 Therefore, the two projectors $h$ and $v$ are also $0$-homogeneous.
 Locally, the two projectors $h$ and $v$ can be expressed as follows: